How to invest your super for a greener future

 Investment type: Pre-mixed

-We manage these options internally; they invest in:
+We manage these options internally.

 - Australian and international companies (chosen using our own sustainable investment criteria)

 The Sustainable Balanced option also invests in fixed interest assets, including green bonds.